 Up until a little more than a week ago, I was still planning to head to China later this month with a group of 50+ clients and fellow WPP leaders for a tour of some the most innovative brands in Chinese retail/eCommerce.
 When it was postponed due to disruptions from the Coronavirus, I was certainly disappointed but I also couldn’t stop thinking how this would affect Amazon’s global business.

 As a close watcher of Amazon’s growth, digital natives brands out of China like Anker and SunValley offer amazing opportunities for us to understand the potential of the platform.
 They are also the engine behind a huge amount of Amazon’s new product innovation, which Amazon presented on when I was at one of their events.
-The image below has some stunning stats:
+Some stunning stats:

 - Every .02 seconds Chinese sellers create a new product on Amazon